Sohila25Akram/Car-Site/README.md

-# Car-Site
+# Car-Store
-CarSite is a responsive website by using HTML, Css3 and JavaScript.
+CarStore is a responsive website by using HTML, Css3 and JavaScript.